develephant/corona-html5-node-kit/README.md

 ## Overview

-The _Corona HTML5 Node Kit_ is a framework for creating [Corona HTML5](https://coronalabs.com) plugins using NodeJS and Modern JavaScript (ES6).
+The _Corona HTML5 Node Kit_ is a framework for creating [Corona HTML5](https://coronalabs.com) plugins using NodeJS stylings and Modern JavaScript (ES6).

 As a developer, you also have access to the __[npm](https://npm.org)__ package library that can be used in your plugin development.